 - Gluten-Free Cheesecake

-Since our low carb lemon pound cake with frosting was and still is our most popular low carb dessert we thought we’d make cheesecake with a tangy lemon twist.
+Since our keto low carb lemon pound cake with frosting was and still is our most popular low carb dessert we thought we’d make a cheesecake with a tangy lemon twist.

-Creating a low carb cheesecake recipe wasn’t too hard since most of the ingredients in a classic cheesecake recipe are low carb.
-The sugar used in this recipe is powdered erythritol but you can use any approved sugar substitute.
+Creating a low carb, keto cheesecake recipe wasn’t too hard since most of the ingredients in a classic cheesecake recipe are considered keto.

 Nuts it is.